AlbertoKarakoutev/AWMS/wiki.md

 			- void addNewReply(ForumThread newThread, String threadId)
 			Adds the _newReply_ object with the thread id to the database

+			- void markAsAnswered(String threadID)
+			Marks thread with _threadID_ as answered

+			- void editThreadForumThread newForumThread, String oldThreadID) Updates the thread with _oldThreadID_ with the new information from  _newForumThread_

 	- ### com.company.awms.services.SalaryService
 		***(Class)***